AdaCore/spark2014/lrm/source/mapping-spec.rst

 The following example demonstrates how the `assert` annotation can be used outside of a loop.
 When the `assert` annotation is reached, the list of hypotheses is cleared and the statements that are within the `assert` annotation are added as the new hypotheses.
-The equivalent of `assert` for |SPARK| is `pragma Assert_And_Cut`.
+The |SPARK| equivalent of `assert`, while not in a loop, is `pragma Assert_And_Cut`.
 Only the 2005 version of the specifications is being provided since the |SPARK| version is identical.

 Specifications in SPARK 2005: